Thought leaders will discuss maritime interiors and outfitting in a series of conference sessions

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Wednesday, November 14, 2018/Categories: News, Building and refurbishment, Cruise news
+Author: Rebecca Gibson/14 November 2018/Categories: News, Building and refurbishment, Cruise news

 Vard has cut the first pieces of steel for Ponant’s electric hybrid polar expedition cruise ship at its yard in Tulcea, Romania.

 Named in honour of French explorer Jean-Baptiste Charcot, Le Commandant Charcot was jointly designed by Stirling Design International and icebreaker specialists Aker Arctic.
 The 135-room vessel is expected to be delivered in 2021.

 Le Commandant Charcot will meet Cleanship environmental standards and will have dual-fuel engines from Wärtsilä that will primarily run on LNG, as well as electric batteries that will enable her to operate without engines for two to three hours.
 ABB’s Azipod units will provide propulsion, while systems for energy optimisation, energy recovery and advanced wastewater treatment will help to reduce her environmental impact.
 The vessel will also have a scientific laboratory, which will be used to carry out operational and oceanographic research.

 Thanks to her PC2 Polar Class certification, Le Commandant Charcot will be able to sail itineraries to the North Pole and previously inaccessible areas of Antarctica, such as the Ross Sea, Charcot Island and Peter Island.
 The ship will be delivered in